Life Support (Madison Beer album)

-Life Support is the debut studio album by American singer and songwriter Madison Beer, released by Access Records and Epic Records on February 26, 2021.
-Beer herself co-wrote the whole album, and co-produced most of the record, to the making of a concept album based and created in the midst of Beer's major depressive episode and diagnosis with borderline personality disorder.
-The album deals with themes of mental health, grief and heartbreak, as well as Beer's experiences with public scrutiny inside the music industry, and building resilience during the making of the record.
+Life Support is the debut studio album by American singer Madison Beer.
+It was released on February 26, 2021, by Access and Epic Records.
+Conceived as a concept album created in the midst of Beer's major depressive episode and diagnosis with borderline personality disorder, the album lyrically revolves around the themes of mental health, grief and heartbreak, as well as Beer's experiences with public scrutiny, building resilience during the making of the record, and referring to it as her "life support".
 Musically, Life Support is a pop and R&B record with elements of indie pop.
+Beer herself co-wrote the entire album, and co-produced most of the record.

-Life Support generated four singles: "Good in Goodbye", released as the album's lead single, "Selfish", "Baby" and "Boyshit", and three promotional singles: "Stained Glass", "Blue" and "Everything Happens for a Reason".
-The album debuted at number 65 on the US Billboard 200 and reached the top 40 in the United Kingdom, Canada, and other countries around the globe.
+Life Support was promoted by the release of four singles; "Good in Goodbye", "Selfish", "Baby" and "Boyshit", and three promotional singles; "Stained Glass", "Blue" and "Everything Happens for a Reason".
+The album debuted and peaked at number 65 on the US Billboard 200 and reached the top 40 in the United Kingdom, Canada, and other countries.

 Background

 On November 9, 2018, Beer released "Hurts Like Hell" as the lead single from her then untitled debut studio album.
-After the release of the single, Beer revealed that the album would be released sometime in 2019.
-"Hurts Like Hell" was later removed from the album's track listing and "Dear Society" replaced it as the album's lead single, being released on May 17, 2019.
+After its release, Beer revealed that the album would be released sometime in 2019.
+"Hurts Like Hell" was later removed from the album and "Dear Society" replaced it as the album's lead single, which was released on May 17, 2019.
 In August 2019, the album's title Life Support was leaked.
 Shortly after that, Beer announced that she had signed with Epic Records and that she planned to release new music soon.
-Beer wrote the album with the intent of truly expressing herself and having her own voice, "I feel like I'm finally being seen for things that I value and being viewed for things that I actually feel really good about.
+Beer wrote the album with the intent of truly expressing herself and having her own voice, stating "I feel like I'm finally being seen for things that I value and being viewed for things that I actually feel really good about.
 And my music I feel like is speaking for itself," adding "This is who I am."
-She also shared that she wanted to show those that mental health issues and internet perfection are not exclusive of one another, saying "'You have a perfect life.'
+She also shared that she wanted to show that mental health issues and internet perfection are not exclusive of one another, stating "'You have a perfect life.'
 And I'm like, no, I want to show you even if it looks like I do, I am also struggling severely and in therapy every single day and I'm on anxiety medication.
 I just wanted to deconstruct this idea that people have that if you present like you have a perfect life on social media, that doesn't mean that you actually do," signifying that she wanted to express that not everything you see means someone's life is perfect.
 Describing the album in three words, she chose "Honest, brave and badass".
-Her favorite lyrical track is "Effortlessly".
+Her favorite track lyrically is "Effortlessly".